ar98nab/Uber-Unicorns_073/README.md

 In case of Backend Applications provide a list of your API endpoints, methods, brief descriptions, and examples of request/response.
 GET /api/items - retrieve all items
 POST /api/items - create a new item
+PATCH/api/items - Update an existing Item

 ## Technology Stack

-- bootstrap
+- Bootstrap
-- html
+- HTML5
-- css
+- CSS
-- js
+- JS